The Poor Traveler Itinerary Blog

 Where should I exchange currencies?
 Is it best to exchange in the Philippines before the trip?

-In countries like Singapore and Hong Kong where the PHP is widely accepted, I exchange directly when I’m already there.
+In countries like Singapore and Hong Kong where the PHP is widely accepted, I exchange directly when I’m already there or withdraw cash from the ATM.
 At the airport, I usually exchange a small amount, just enough to get me to my hotel.
 But when the airport rate isn’t that bad or the difference is very little, I exchange more.
 Sometimes, what you lose in the conversion might even be smaller than the money you’re gonna spend to get to a better money changer.

 Based on experience, however, the best way to acquire foreign currencies is still through ATM withdrawal.
-Some banks collect transaction fees, some don’t.
+Some banks collect transaction fees.
 So if you’re setting up a travel account, choose your bank wisely.

 Further reading: 10 Things I Wish I Knew Before I Started Traveling